Laakeri/Triangulator/README.md

+# Note: The new implementation available in [https://github.com/Laakeri/triangulator-msc](https://github.com/Laakeri/triangulator-msc) outperforms this implementation.

 # Triangulator
-Note: An improved implementation is available in [https://github.com/Laakeri/triangulator-msc](https://github.com/Laakeri/triangulator-msc).

 Implementation of the Bouchitté-Todinca algorithm for finding optimal graph triangulations.